Nothing About Us Without Us

 We Are One Community

 ASAN does not consider any neurological type to be superior or inferior to any other.
-We do not discriminate against or exclude any Autistic person because of his or her diagnostic category, support needs, or disabilities.
+We do not discriminate against or exclude any Autistic person because of their diagnostic category, support needs, or disabilities.
 We oppose the practice of separating Autistics into high- and low-functioning groups, which incorrectly suggests that people function at the same level across all areas.
 Each of us has a unique set of skills and challenges; a person who requires assistance in one area does not necessarily lack ability in another.
 Functioning labels significantly downplay the uniqueness of each individual, leading to artificial and inaccurate classifications that can cause Autistic people to be denied either services or opportunities.
 When ASAN refers to the Autistic Community, we include all people on the spectrum regardless of their diagnostic category or their support needs.

 In addition, we use the term Autistic Community to refer inclusively to people who have been identified by professionals as being on the autism spectrum and to those who are self-identified.
 We recognize that there are many reasons why a person may fall into one group or the other, and we respect the right of individuals in our community to make their own choices in this regard.
 Many Autistics were given a diagnostic label in childhood or sought a formal diagnosis in adulthood to obtain services and accommodations.
 Others have not done so for reasons that include financial barriers, lack of qualified professionals in a locality, obtaining sufficient accommodations on an informal basis, or the political view that our community should not have professionals as its gatekeepers.
 ASAN believes that all of us can and should work together in solidarity to accomplish our common goals.